JennoMai/61c-notes/pointers.md

 int *q = &n;    // declares a pointer to n

-int *i, *j, *k; // declares three pointers, all to ints
+int *i, *j, *k; // declares three pointers, all to ints i = p;          // points i to the same pointee as p
 ```
 As shown above, the `&` symbol can be used to obtain the memory address of variables.
 Note that `&p` would return the address where `p` is stored.